iliakan/javascript-book/en/02-browser/02-browser-environment.md

 And, by the way, the components can be used separately.

 <ul>
-<li>Javascript is a general purpose language, you can use it in command line, build a <a href="http://nodejs.org">Node.JS-based server</a> in it.</li>
+<li>JavaScript is a general purpose language, you can use it in command line, build a <a href="http://nodejs.org">Node.JS-based server</a> in it.</li>
-<li>BOM and DOM can be controlled by an external program or a plugin, using browser API, not just with javascript.
+<li>BOM and DOM can be controlled by an external program or a plugin, using browser API, not just with JavaScript.
 E.g <a href="http://seleniumhq.org/docs/09_webdriver.html">Webdriver</a> unit-testing framework works like that.</li>
 <li>DOM is also used for XML documents, not just HTML, and of course not limited to frontend programming.</li>
 </ul>